kenatiod/MUT/UMU Text Only.md

 Understanding, on the other hand, involves more than just possessing information.
 It requires making sense of that information - recognizing relationships, grasping underlying principles and mechanisms, and developing a coherent mental model or representation that allows for reasoning, explanation, and generalization (Nickerson, 1985; Kintsch, 1988).

 A dictionary definition illustrates this well: Knowledge is "facts, information, and skills acquired through experience or education."
 Understanding is "the ability to comprehend; to have mastered."
+Crucially, understanding involves not just possessing information, but grasping the reasons and justifications for why that information is true.
+In this sense, understanding can be seen as a form of meta-knowledge, i.e. knowledge about the status and support for one's beliefs (knowledge about knowledge).

 (For a more in-depth exploration of theories about the nature of understanding from cognitive science and philosophy of mind, see Appendix A4.)